 (a) Loess curves fit to the relative number of X-linked genes expressed across spermatogenesis for standard (ST) and drive (SR) male cell types separately.
 For each cell, the number of detected X-linked genes divided by the number of expressed autosomal genes (gene classified as expressed if counts > 1) is shown.
 Filled area is the standard deviation. (b) Boxplot of cell type abundances across pseudotime. (c) Boxplots of log2(X:A) ratios across cell types in standard (ST) and drive (SR) males.
 Line at 0 represents even expression of autosomal and X-linked genes and at -1 represents 50% X-linked expression and complete lack of dosage compensation.
 A two-sided Wilcox test was used to determine if values for each cell type varied between ST and SR individuals. p < 0.05 = * (d) Proportions of expressed autosomal (dark grey) or X-linked (light grey) genes in each cell type that were differentially expressed between ST and SR individuals.

-Strikingly, we observe only a limited number of genes that are differentially expressed between standard and driver males across either the autosomes or X chromosome in each cell type (Figure S7, Tables S6 & S8).
-This contrasts previous bulk RNA-seq studies in T. dalmanni (Reinhardt et al., 2014, 2023) that suggest a significant portion of the genome has diverged in expression (~600 genes) in response to the meiotic driver.
-Notably, only one of the genes, mcm10, that Reinhardt et al. ((Reinhardt et al., 2023) identified was also differentially expressed in our dataset.
-This discrepancy is most likely an outcome of measuring differential expression from bulk approaches, which represent an average of expression across entire populations of distinct cell types and can lead to false inferences of regulatory variation (Montgomery & Mank, 2016; Price et al., 2022a, 2022b).